SCENE 01 / THERMAL IMAGING

 Our Belgrade team delivers thermal-imaging filming across Serbia, capturing heat-signature footage for documentary, scientific, industrial and dramatic productions.

 Here is how this works in practice.
-We deliver thermal-imaging filming as a expert visualisation service, crewed from our Belgrade base with operators who know how to read and frame heat-signature imagery.
-Our team works with broadcast-grade thermal cameras and radiometric systems that render temperature differences as a usable image, revealing what the visible range cannot.
-This suits wildlife behaviour at night, industrial and infrastructure inspection, scientific and site-level documentary work, and dramatic sequences that need an real thermal look.
+We deliver thermal-imaging filming as a pro visualisation service, crewed from our Belgrade base with operators who know how to read and frame heat-signature visuals.
+Our team works with broadcast-grade thermal cameras and radiometric systems that render temperature differences as an usable image, revealing what the visible range cannot.
+This suits wildlife behaviour at night, industrial and infrastructure inspection, scientific and site-level documentary work, and dramatic sequences that need a real thermal look.

 Here is the short of it.
-Our operators plan each shoot around the thermal contrast in the scene, manage the calibration and palette choices that make the imagery readable, and combine thermal passes with conventional coverage so edit has flexibility.
+Our operators plan each shoot around the thermal contrast in the scene, manage the calibration and palette choices that make the visuals readable, and combine thermal passes with conventional coverage so edit has flexibility.
 We can integrate thermal footage with drone sites for aerial heat mapping and with night-vision and low-light units for nocturnal sequences.
-For controlled work we use Belgrade facilities and stages at PFI Studios near Simanovci; on location we deploy compact, mobile units.
-Thermal systems come through our Belgrade base, with expert radiometric kit supplemented from the wider region.
+For controlled work we use Belgrade facilities and stages at PFI Studios near Simanovci.
+On location we deploy compact, mobile units.
+Thermal systems come through our Belgrade base, with pro radiometric kit supplemented from the wider region.

 Here is the breakdown.
-Serbia gives thermal-imaging productions a wide spread of relevant subjects within reach of the capital.
-The mountains of Tara, Zlatibor and Kopaonik and the forests of Djerdap National Park support nocturnal wildlife that thermal cameras reveal cleanly, while Belgrade and the industrial regions offer infrastructure, energy and building subjects for inspection and documentary work.
+Serbia gives thermal-imaging shoots a wide spread of relevant subjects within reach of the capital.
+The mountains of Tara, Zlatibor and Kopaonik and the forests of Djerdap National Park support nocturnal wildlife that thermal cameras reveal cleanly, while Belgrade and the industrial regions give infrastructure, energy and building subjects for inspection and documentary work.
 The temperate inland climate brings four distinct seasons.
-The strong contrast between cold winters and warm summers makes thermal imagery especially striking, so our crew schedules shoots to use the seasonal temperature range.
+The strong contrast between cold winters and warm summers makes thermal visuals above all striking, so our crew schedules shoots to use the seasonal temperature range.

 Here is what that looks like on the ground.
 National parks such as Djerdap and Tara apply conservation rules covering access and disturbance.
 This we clear in advance for wildlife work.
-ATA carnets cover temporary import of expert thermal and radiometric systems a production brings.
+ATA carnets cover short-term import of pro thermal and radiometric systems a production brings.
 English is widely spoken across the local crew base.
-The cash rebate through the Film in Serbia programme of the Serbia Film Commission keeps a expert thermal unit cost-good.
+The cash rebates through the Film in Serbia programme of the Serbia Film Commission keeps a pro thermal unit cost-good.

 FAQ